todor147/Neural-Computing/PDF_REPORT_TEMPLATE.md

 **Data Balance:**
 - The dataset shows moderate class imbalance
-- Orange class has the most samples (1,769)
+- Orange class has the most samples (24.9% of total)
-- Pineapple has the fewest samples (554)
+- Pineapple has the fewest samples (7.8% of total)
 - Ratio: approximately 3.2:1 (max:min)
+- Class proportions are maintained through stratified sampling

 **Data Quality:**
 - High quality images with clear fruit visibility